This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #LuminousWhites #CollectiveBias

 Add some decorative washi tape or stickers to match your children’s interests.
 Recycled plastic containers clean up easily so they’re perfect for messy organizing jobs like holding toothbrushes.

 Are you feeling creative and in the mood to save?
-Try these recycled ideas for bathroom organization and be sure to check out the Ibotta offer on Tom’s of Maine® Luminous White Toothpaste.
+Try these recycled ideas for bathroom organization.

 More Recycled Organizing Ideas